2017 Major League Baseball season: United States

 This was the fourth year of the current eight-year deals with Fox Sports, ESPN and TBS.
 Fox aired eight weeks of baseball on Saturday Night leading up to the 2017 Major League Baseball All-Star Game which also aired on Fox.
 Fox then televised Saturday afternoon games for the last four weeks of the regular season.
 Fox Sports 1 televised games on Tuesday nights and on Saturdays both during the afternoon and night.
 ESPN televised games on its flagship telecast Sunday Night Baseball, as well as Monday and Wednesday nights.
 TBS televised Sunday afternoon games for the last 13 weeks of the regular season.
 Fox and ESPN Sunday Night Baseball telecasts will be exclusive; all other national telecasts will be subject to local blackout.
 ESPN also had national exclusivity for the Cubs home opener and World Series/NLCS pennant raising ceremony on April 10.

 TBS televised the National League Wild Card Game, Division Series, and Championship Series.
 ESPN televised the American League Wild Card, Fox Sports 1 and MLB Network televised the American League Division Series, and Fox and Fox Sports 1 televised the American League Championship Series.
 The World Series aired exclusively on Fox for the 18th consecutive year.

+Major League Baseball reached an agreement with Facebook to stream 20 games.
+The streams were simulcasts of one of the teams broadcasts.